 - Impulsive and dangerous behaviors, like using drugs or having unprotected sex

-High functioning BPD is another name for quiet or discouraged BPD.
-People with this type of BPD are more likely to internalize their distress, making it less visible to others.3 People with less severe BPD may be safely treated in outpatient settings like partial hospitalization, intensive outpatient, or weekly therapy.6
+High-functioning BPD is another name for quiet or discouraged BPD.
+These individuals are more likely to internalize their distress, making it less visible to others.3 People with less severe BPD may be safely treated in outpatient settings like partial hospitalization, intensive outpatient, or weekly therapy.6

 - Depression